 - Letting in more natural light—Window screens are an additional barrier for much wanted natural light through the dreary winter days.
 Eliminating your window screens will allow for that much more light to fill your home.

 - Reducing snow buildup with exterior screens—When a big winter wind whips up snow and propels it toward your windows, not having an exterior window screen helps lessen the amount of snow that can get trapped between your screen and window.

 - Enhancing solar heat gain—Window screens can block not only light from entering your home, but heat, as well.
 Heat from the sun helps through the winter season to keep your home energy efficient and warm.
 A study from Midcoast Green Collaborative showed that keeping screens on the windows during winter blocked about 30–40 percent of heat from the sun that may have entered the home.

 Now that you’ve received this information, it’s the perfect time to ask yourself, “should I remove my window screens before winter is here?”
 As technology has improved, removing window screens has become more of a style preference instead of a requirement.
-With double- or triple-pane windows, homeowners aren’t required to take additional steps to improve their energy efficiency in Kansas City’s colder weather.
+With double- or triple-pane windows, homeowners aren’t required to take additional steps to improve their energy efficiency in Overland Park’s colder weather.
 However, you still have the natural light, snow buildup, and improved energy efficiency to ponder with your window screens—the choice is up to you.

 If you have any further questions about window screens, energy-efficient replacement windows or other questions about seasonal changes that affect your windows, give the professionals at Pella Windows and Doors a call at 913-246-5101, visit our Overland Park showroom or schedule an appointment with us online.